musty-codified/appointment-booking-system/README.md

   CONSTRAINT `appointments_ibfk_1` FOREIGN KEY (`user_id`) REFERENCES `users` (`id`) ON DELETE CASCADE )
   ```
-  - I've added integrity constraints on the date and time_slot columns;
+  - I've added integrity constraints on the time_slot column;
-  - The UNIQUE KEY will prevent the system from inserting a row with the same date and time_slot as an existing row;
+  - The UNIQUE KEY will prevent the system from inserting a row with the same time_slot as an existing row;

   ```
   SELECT * FROM appointments WHERE date = ?
 AND time_slot = ?;